 PSU Name / Model – On the label, you will find the brand & name of the PSU, and its model number.
 You can also find the total Wattage of the PSU, which is generally printed in huge fonts, and also the 80 Plus Certification Rating (if it has one).
 Below is a Corsair RM550 power supply of 550 Watts.

 Input Voltage – It is the AC voltage at which the power supply operates, and this you have to supply to it.
-For US, Canada and most South American countries, it is around 110V – 127V, and for UK, Europe, Asia, Africa and Australia etc., it is 200 – 240V.
-Some power supplies can operate in wide range of voltages i.e. from 110V – 240V, as they have auto switching mechanism to detect input voltage and can switch accordingly.
-However, others can have a physical switch that allows you to select appropriate voltage based on the voltage supplied in your area or country.
+For the US, Canada, and most South American countries, it is around 110V – 127V, and for UK, Europe, Asia, Africa, and Australia, etc., it is 200 – 240V.
+Some power supplies can operate in a wide range of voltages i.e. from 110V – 240V, as they have an auto-switching mechanism to detect input voltage and can switch accordingly.
+However, others can have a physical switch that allows you to select an appropriate voltage based on the voltage supplied in your area or country.

 DC Output – It is the output voltage provided by your power supply.
-The standard output voltages provided by a typical ATX PSU are: +3.3V, +5.5V, +12V and +5VSB.
-These are also known as Rails i.e. 3.3V Rail, 5V Rail and 12V Rail.
+The standard output voltages provided by a typical ATX PSU are +3.3V, +5.5V, +12V, and +5VSB.
+These are also known as Rails i.e. 3.3V Rail, 5V Rail, and 12V Rail.
 Some power supplies do come with multiple 12V Rails, such as Dual 12V Rail, Quad 12V Rail depending on the PSU manufacturer or model.
 Here I have not included -12V Rail, because it is no longer used, and is present for some legacy support only.
-The +5VSB (standby voltage) Rail is always ON, and is used to power mouse, keyboard, memory, LAN and BIOS memory, when the PC in standby mode to support “Power On features”.
-It also provides small amount of power to BIOS & motherboard, even when PC is powered OFF (but mains in ON), and is used to start the PSU or Computer when you press the PC power button ON.
+The +5VSB (standby voltage) Rail is always ON, and is used to power mouse, keyboard, memory, LAN, and BIOS memory when the PC in standby mode to support “Power On features”.
+It also provides a small amount of power to BIOS & motherboard, even when PC is powered OFF (but mains in ON), and is used to start the PSU or Computer when you press the PC power button ON.
 Below, you can see a single 12V and Dual 12v power supply.